A Comprehensive Guide to Sezane Bags

 The leather portion of the Sezane bag selection is led by the Milo ($475): It’s 100% vegetable-tanned smooth cowhide leather, and made in Italy.
 It’s smallish: shorter and narrower than a letter-sized piece of paper (6.7 inches x 9.4 inches x 1.8 inches).
 It has a very satisfying metal clasp on the front, with a zipped interior pocket.
 It’s great — there’s no other way to say it, it’s just like Sezane in a nutshell: fashionable without being trendy, well made, expensive but actually pretty reasonable when you break it down on a cost per wear.
 You could use this bag every day for years.

-The Milo comes in slightly exotic finishes, including a python-embossed leather and a snakeskin-embossed leather, but personally I think you need to go classic all the way, with the Natural Heritage (a rich warm brown, shown here.).
-It also comes in a classic black that I feel is a bit stark.
+The Milo comes in slightly exotic finishes, including a “chocolate croco print“, but personally I think you need to go classic all the way, with the Natural Heritage (a rich warm brown, shown here.).
+It also comes in a glossy black that I feel is actually not all that glossy?

-There’s one more variation of the Milo: a “vintage” take in taupe sueded leather (seen above on the left — on the right is the embossed brown), that’s just a little bit cheaper ($405).
+There’s one more variation of the Milo: a “vintage” take in taupe sueded leather (seen above on the left — on the right is raffia “textile” edition).
 I do like the vintage-y leather clasp that replaces the metal one on the regular Milo.
+The vintage version also comes in embossed brown and black.

 Ranking the Rest of the Sezane Bags: Leather Edition